LYTzeng/aws-config-to-elasticsearch/README.md

 2. You should see a new dashboard named **AWS Config** under the list of *Saved Objects*.
 Click on the dashboard **AWS Config** and have fun. 😎

 ### Cleanup
-:::danger
+> :warning:
-DON'T RUN THESE COMMANDS IF YOU DON'T WANT TO LOSE EVERYTHING IN YOUR ELASTICSEARCH NODE!
+> DON'T RUN THESE COMMANDS IF YOU DON'T WANT TO LOSE EVERYTHING IN YOUR ELASTICSEARCH NODE!

-_THIS COMMAND WILL ERASE EVERYTHING FROM YOUR ES NODE --- BE CAREFUL BEFORE RUNNING_
+> :warning: _THIS COMMAND WILL ERASE EVERYTHING FROM YOUR ES NODE --- BE CAREFUL BEFORE RUNNING_
 :::
 ```bash
 curl -XDELETE localhost:9200/_all